So, you want to be a freelancer.

 Is Freelance Writing For You?

-Remember when I said that being a freelancer is difficult?
+Remember when I said that being a freelance writer is not easy?
 Yeah, I wasn’t joking.

 A freelancer must possess certain personality traits in order to survive.
 First, you must be hardworking, because you will be working a lot.
 Second, you must be stubborn, because you will be facing lots of challenges on your way.
 Third, you must be patient, because it will take some time before you get where you want to be.
 And fourth, you must be an optimist, because you will get rejected a lot.